moneykit/moneykit-react-native/README.md

 npx expo install @moneykit/connect-react-native
 ```

-You will also need to specify the deployment target for iOS in your `app.json` or `app.config.js` file:
+You will also need to specify the deployment target for iOS and a minimum SDK version for Android in your `app.json` or `app.config.js` file:
 ```json
 "plugins": [
   [